 The buzzing, Americana-tinged, retro-yet-modern Roman & Williams-designed hotel lobby.
 Symbols of the past ('70s-era sectionals, industrial lighting fixtures, French bakery table, vintage objects) set the stage for creative thinking, gathering, and merry-making.
 The place is teeming with life.

-Adjacent to the hotel, simpatico retailers merchandise the Ace lifestyle: Project No. 8 for goods and souvenirs, Opening Ceremony for fashion-forward pieces, Rudy's Barbershop for a close shave.
+Adjacent to the hotel, simpatico retailers merchandise the Ace lifestyle: Rudy's Barbershop for a close shave, Sweetgreen for overpriced bespoke salads.
 These days, even people staying at hotels like to visit other hotels for food and drinks.
 Next-door neighbor The NoMad feels like the Ace for grown-ups; Center for Book Arts showcases the book as an art object; Dover Street Market showcases avant-garde clothing, installations, and a little cafe for the fashion set.

 What to Do Nearby

 It's a pedestrian paradise.
-You can walk to the Empire State Building, wait in line at Shake Shack, or stroll at dawn to the flower market along 28th Street between Sixth and Seventh Avenues.
+You can walk to the Empire State Building, wait in line at the original Shake Shack in Madison Square Park, or stroll at dawn to the flower market along 28th Street between Sixth and Seventh Avenues.
 When you've had enough, walk all the way east and catch a ferry to Brooklyn.

 Plan Your Trip